Friday, December 16, 2011

 4. Too many people with personal demons to hide.
 What child-abuser wants their children to be tested for signs of abuse?
 This is probably why the topic is often taboo.

-So here we have this personally and socially devastating problem that just won't go away.
+So here we have this individually and socially devastating problem that just won't go away.
 In fact it's getting worse because we have a welfare system that supports highly damaged people in having as many children as they want, and regardless of their personal status.
 I know it's a bit crass to say so, but in part at least you could interpret the DPB (domestic purposes benefit) as a breeding programme for the criminal class, because functionally that's what it has been for so many cases.

 However, removing financial support for woman with children is not a realistic option.
 Once children have come into this world they should be supported as well as they reasonably can be.
 They cannot be blamed for a mother's incompetence and, as the reader will probably agree, they should not be left for dead.